Electric Laughter

 Tone: Presumed Innocent meets Now You See Me

-Logline: A neuroscientist creates a cure for sadness with a device worn at the wrist that triggers laughter in the brain.
-Overwhelmed with his instant fame and the relentless Paparazzi frenzy, he hires his best friend to undergo plastic surgery and serve as his public double in order to save his sanity.
-Then he falls in love with a gifted cellist who suffers from Synesthesia, a brain anomaly that fuses her senses of sight and sound when he creates a customize device for her.
-Before he can tell her the truth about his situation, his friend/public double is murdered during a televised parade, forcing him to retreat and hideout to save his life.
-The story opens after five years in hiding when he ventures out to finally see her again as she performs with the Chicago Symphony Orchestra.
-Before he can see her in person, he’s found out and arrested for his friend’s murder.
+Overview: A brilliant neuroscientist creates a cure for sadness with a device worn at the wrist that triggers laughter in the brain.
+Overwhelmed with his instant fame, fortune, and the relentless Paparazzi frenzy, he hires his best friend to undergo plastic surgery to serve as his public double.
+It’s the only way that he believes that he can save his sanity.
+Then he falls in love with a gifted cellist who suffers from Synesthesia, a rare brain anomaly, which fuses her senses of sight and sound together.
+She falls in love with him when he creates a customized, Electric Laughter device for her specific brain patterns.
+Before he can tell her the truth about his situation (there are two of him in this world), his friend/public double gets murdered during a televised parade, forcing him to retreat and hideout ‘off-the-radar’ in order to save his life.
+The story opens after he has been in hiding for five years on the day he decides to venture out to finally see her again in person as she performs with the Chicago Symphony Orchestra.
+He is swept away by her performance.
+When their eyes meet, they fall in love again from afar.
+Their energetic connection is just that strong.
+But before he can go to her at intermission,, he’s found out, and arrested for his friend’s murder.

 Synopsis: Joe Coyote (50) rides in an open convertible in the St. Patrick’s Day parade when a bullet pierces his forehead.
 Pull back to reveal the real Joe (50) watching a replay of the murder of his public double and best friend, Graham Gold (45).
 This murder scene plays out at various intervals throughout the script, revealing new information and different perspectives each time.
 Holed up in a brownstone in Chicago for five years, Joe has been too afraid and too remorseful to leave.
 To alleviate his loneliness during exile, he created a life-size hologram of the woman he loves, Angelica Johnson (40), a gifted cellist who also has Synesthesia, a brain anomaly that fuses sight and sound.
 The journey begins when Joe ventures out undisguised to see her perform with the symphony.
 The only others who knew about their arrangement were Sturgis Regan (70, his mentor/lawyer), and Olga (40, European plastic surgeon/Graham’s wife).
 During her performance, Joe and Angelica’s eyes meet and they fall in love, though she doesn’t know that it’s really him.
 Before he can reach her at intermission, he’s intercepted by Sturgis and taken out to the back alley where he is arrested and charged with Graham’s murder.